jpskycak/wedding/docs/source/hotel.rst

 You can fly to the South Bend regional airport or to Midway or O'Hare airports in Chicago.

-Chicago is approximately a 2 hour drive from the South Bend / Elkhart area.
+Chicago is approximately a 2 hour drive from the Michiana (portmanteau of Michigan and Indiana) area.
 O'Hare airport has the most and cheapest flight options.

 We strongly recommend renting a car because as it is the Midwest, a car is basically necessary for getting around.